SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/dynamic-distribution-groups/dynamic-distribution-groups.md

 Use this section to manage who can send email to this group.

-- **Only senders inside my organization** Select this option to allow only senders in your organization to send messages to the group.
+- **Only senders inside my organization**: Select this option to allow only senders in your organization to send messages to the group.
 This means that if someone outside your organization sends an email message to this group, it is rejected.
 This is the default setting.

-- **Senders inside and outside of my organization** Select this option to allow anyone to send messages to the group.
+- **Senders inside and outside of my organization**: Select this option to allow anyone to send messages to the group.

     You can further limit who can send messages to the group by allowing only specific senders to send messages to this group.
 Click **Add**![Add icon](../../media/ITPro_EAC_AddIcon.png) and then select one or more recipients.
 If you add senders to this list, they are the only ones who can send mail to the group.
 Mail sent by anyone not in the list will be rejected.